Back to Blog

 The documentation you need

-Beyond fixing the interface, the EAA requires accessibility statements — documented declarations of your compliance status, what you have tested, what gaps remain, and a contact for accessibility feedback.
+Beyond fixing the interface, if you are in EAA scope the directive requires accessibility statements — documented declarations of your compliance status, what you have tested, what gaps remain, and a contact for accessibility feedback.

 For SaaS products, this typically lives at /accessibility and covers: